 Yes, today we are talking about vaginas.
 To be honest, this post is the perfect excuse to write down all the hilarious names I’ve heard of for them so how about we kick this post off with some of those: lady garden, kitty, cooch, honey pot, penis fly trap, bearded clam, front bottom, flower, muffin, cupcake, beef curtains, foof.
 Ok, I’ll stop now but I have been howling for a good 20 minutes at all the names people give their vagina.
-Now onto how to actually shave the bloody thing, yeah?
+Now onto how to shave the hoo-ha, yes?

 I’m going to just refer to it as a vag throughout this post because anything else is going to make me laugh and we will get nowhere.
 Shaving the vag is pretty much an art.
 An art that causes pain and suffering and is bloody difficult to perfect but I feel like I’ve pretty much nailed the art of vagina shaving now so I thought I would pass on my wealth of knowledge and experience of ingrown hairs with you guys!
 You can just thank me later when you can kiss those razor burns goodbye!
 I don’t really think there is a right way to have a vagina, it’s yours!
 It’s your lady garden and you can prune it however you see fit!
 But for today’s post I’m going to be giving you tips on how to get that bald eagle without all the angry red razor bumps that cause the most irritating itch!

 *A side note before we get started: You don’t want to be shaving stubble.
 This is where you will fall into a routine of razor burn, bleeding and ingrown hairs and a seriously itchy vag!
 Be patient with the re-growth, you want about 2 inches of hair before you shave again.*